-Airline Pet Container Requirements
+Airline Pet Cargo Crate Requirements

 The rules regarding approved types of containers for cats, dogs, ferrets and birds flying in cabin and as cargo were created by the International Air Transport Association (IATA) and, for the most part, have been accepted by the world's airlines.